 Conversionista noted that conversion rates improve your objectives and your users’ goals, as well.
 Remember that you’re not just trying to improve opt-in form submissions for kicks – you’re doing it because your business revenue needs a lift.

 Personally, I like to run an A/B split test on my landing page, as well as blog pages, before writing about my results on the blog.
 A few years ago, I tested the effect of removing form fields on my Neil Patel landing page (that was before I started this blog).

 I had always thought that having four fields was fine, because they’re easy to fill.
 But, I was wrong.

 First, I ran a test to see what results I’d get by changing “revenue” to “what can we help you with?”
 To my utter surprise, that change didn’t produce any measurable result.

-Michael Aagaard of Conversion Verve shared a case study where a food delivery service company moved their opt-in from above the fold to the bottom of the page.
+Michael Aagaard, of Conversion Verve, shared a case study where a food delivery service company moved their opt-in form from above-the-fold to the bottom of the page.
 The change produced 304% more conversions.

 Another important design factor is a distraction-free form.
 Make it easy for your users to subscribe, free of any obstruction.
 By removing noise on the landing page, especially around the form, an event planning company increased its email sign up rate by 89.8%.

 9. Set up Separate Landing Pages for Guest Visitors